aeonsoftware/aeonsoftware.github.io/_posts/2018-03-19-launching-your-ico.md

 9. Sign with your issuing account's secret key.
 10. Click the Submit to post transaction endpoint button
 ![step2.3](https://aeonsoftware.github.io/images/step2.3.png)
 11. You should be redirecred to the page below.
-Click the post button and you should be good.
+Click the submit button and you should be good.
 ![step2.4](https://aeonsoftware.github.io/images/step2.4.png)
 12. If it succeeds, the json response should be in a normal grey color.
 Otherwise, if the whole step 2 doesn't succeed, the json response at the bottom will have a red outline.
 13. To test whether the process succeeded, explore your Distributor account here and you should see the payment we just made (https://www.stellar.org/laboratory/#explorer?resource=accounts&endpoint=single&network=test).
 Submit your distribution Public Key as the account id.